Every NBA Team's Biggest Flaw as Training Camps Open

 Marco Belinelli and Patty Mills are no strangers to letting three-balls rip, but their minutes will hamstring a defense already on an apparent decline.
 Davis Bertans will help only so much.
 Lonnie Walker IV and Derrick White have to-be-determined roles.
 Any team betting on Dante Cunningham and Quincy Pondexter is not in good shape.

-Blind faith in the Spurs remains acceptable currency, but they have their work cut out for them if they're yet again going to defy forecasts of regression.
+Blind faith in the Spurs remains acceptable currency, but they have their work cut out for them if they're yet again, for the umpteenth time, going to defy regressive forecasts.

 Look, They Wouldn't Be Good Anyway